Hassan al-Banna: Early life

 Hassan al-Banna was born on 14 October 1906 in Mahmudiyya, a rural Nile Delta town in the Beheira Governorate northwest of Cairo.

 His father, Sheikh Ahmed Abd al-Rahman al-Banna al-Sa'ati, was a Hanbali imam, muezzin and mosque teacher.
 His father was an important spiritual influence during al-Banna's early life.
 Sheikh Ahmed was known for his work as a Hanbali scholar, particularly his classifications of the traditions of Imam Ahmad ibn Hanbal.
 These classifications became known as musnad al-fath al-rabbani.
 Through this work, Sheikh Ahmed forged connections with Islamic scholars that proved useful when his son moved to Cairo in 1932.

 In addition to his early exposure to puritanism, Hassan al-Banna was inspired by Rashid Rida's magazine, Al-Manar and he was heavily influenced by Islamic fundamentalism as a youth in Mahmudiyya.

 Al-Banna was first exposed to Egyptian nationalist politics during the Egyptian Revolution of 1919; he was thirteen years old at the time.
 In his personal accounts, Al-Banna identified himself with the widespread activism of the time.
 Despite his young age, al-Banna participated in demonstrations in Damanhur, published political pamphlets and founded youth reform societies.
 Although Al-Banna's family were not members of the Egyptian elite, they were relatively well-respected in Mahmudiyya.
-Sheikh Ahmed's was a distinguished Imam and the family owned some property.
+Sheikh Ahmed was a distinguished imam and the family owned some property.
 However, during the 1920s economic crisis, the family had trouble sustaining the upkeep of their property and moved to Cairo in 1924.